Critical to the rebuilding of crumbled political pillars such as the Parti Socialiste in France is the installation of party democracy.

 This risk to contemporary democracies requires reinventing the role of party organisations and a new impetus for collective actions which would reflect the needs of societies and their citizens.
 Such party democracy would assume that political leaders are recruited from within and are held to account by the party itself, including by its base in its members.
 The logic of account-giving would require parties once more to translate such abstractions as the rule of law or the common good into concrete, intermediated spaces in modern political systems operating at the service of the citizens.

-Emilija Tudzarovska Gjorgjievska is a lecturer in contemporary European politics at Charles University in Prague and a researcher at the Institute of Sociology, Czech Academy of Sciences.
-She obtained her PhD as part of the PLATO project which studied the post-crisis legitimacy of the EU.
+Emilija Tudzarovska is a lecturer in contemporary European politics at Charles University in Prague and a researcher at the Czech Academy of Sciences, SOU.
+Her current research is part of NPO 'Systemic Risk Institute', funded by the EU.